waterstone15/flame-lib/README.md

 ```

 ### List

+List is used to query Firestore for a matching set of documents.

 List returns a "readable" which has a `read()` function that is used to retrive data from Firestore.